Radio Televisyen Malaysia: Criticism and controversies

 Throughout the years, RTM has faced numerous accusations regarding many topics, including corruption scandals.
 It also has been involved in numerous controversies due to its coverage of specific news stories and programming.
+RTM also has become a subject of criticism from certain parties owing to its extensive use of the artificial intelligence (AI) in most of its contents.

 Incidents

 On 10 April 1983, a fire occurred on RTM's 6th floor at 1:30 pm.
 The fire destroyed several files at its File Division and Media Assist Unit and also caused technical damage.
 Its radio and TV broadcasts, however, were not affected by the fire.

 On 26 July 2015, RTM's computerized storage data room on the 5th floor of its TV facility caught fire at 8:25 am.
 The fire and rescue department successfully controlled the raging fire.
 No accidents and injuries occurred during the incident.